 Making a Complaint

 Even if you’re not sure if your complaint is valid, or if Code Enforcement is responsible for your complaint, go ahead and make it – let us make that determination.
-If Code Enforcement is not the appropriate agency to remedy your complaint we will forward it on to the correct agency.
+If Code Enforcement is not the appropriate agency to remedy your complaint we will try to help you find the correct agency.

 - Anyone can make a complaint.

 - All complaints are anonymous.

 - Five Code Enforcement Officers are responsible for investigating complaints made to the Division.

 - Complaints can be called into Code Enforcement at (937) 324-7385.
 Or use the Report a Concern feature of the website.